 Public input is essential to the success of ATL Zoning 2.0.
 We’ll be working closely with Atlanta’s residents, businesses, and property owners to explore, draft, test, and refine the new Zoning Ordinance and Official Zoning Map well before the official adoption process begins.

-The process includes thirteen rounds of public meetings and workshops, not including the official adoption process.
+The process includes multiple rounds of public meetings and workshops, not including the official adoption process.
 These will include:

 Idea Lab Discussions